 - 3.6.9.1 Finals may be conducted in Outdoor events for Prone and 3P matches. - 3.6.9.2 If Finals are conducted on Electronic targets they must be conducted to ISSF Rule 6.17 FINALS IN OLYMPIC RIFLE AND PISTOL EVENTS. - 3.6.9.3 If Finals are conducted on paper targets, and are scored using target marking machines, they should be conducted as close as practicable to ISSF Rules.
-Shooting times should be as in the ISSF Rules but may include extra time to allow for changing targets. - 3.6.9.4 If Finals are conducted on paper targets, and if it is not possible to hold shoot-offs for ties, then ties shall be broken by the countback rules in ISSF Rule 6.15.1 INDIVIDUAL TIES IN 300M, 50M, 25M AND 10M EVENTS. - 3.6.9.5 For Finals conducted on electronic targets, or for matches conducted on paper targets and scored with target marking machines, finalists should be selected according to the ISSF Rules for Finals. - 3.6.9.6 For Finals shot on paper targets with no scoring machine available, the Final may be conducted similar to indoor competitions or to some other format approved by the Match Committee.
+Shooting times should be as in the ISSF Rules but may include extra time to allow for changing targets. - 3.6.9.4 If Finals are conducted on paper targets, and if it is not possible to hold shoot-offs for ties, then ties shall be broken by the countback rules in ISSF Rule 6.15.1 INDIVIDUAL TIES IN 10M, 25M, 50M AND 300M EVENTS. - 3.6.9.5 For Finals conducted on electronic targets, or for matches conducted on paper targets and scored with target marking machines, finalists should be selected according to the ISSF Rules for Finals. - 3.6.9.6 For Finals shot on paper targets with no scoring machine available, the Final may be conducted similar to indoor competitions or to some other format approved by the Match Committee.
 Finalists may be selected by any method approved by the Match Committee.
 Conditions for Finals, if different from ISSF Rules, must be published before the Qualifying Match begins.

-3.7 TARGET SCORING (Ref ISSF 6.14)
+3.7 TARGET SCORING (Ref ISSF Annex Rules for Paper Target Scoring, 6.10, 6.14)